NEAT is calories that you burn that’s not from planned exercise.

 Standing whilst fidgeting burns 148 calories per hour

 As we can see from above fidgeting can make a difference to how many calories your body is burning, this is because when you fidget you tend to move more.
-So it may not seem like much of a difference but when we add them up it can make a difference to our NEAT and the number of calories that we burn each day.
+So it may not seem like much of a difference but when we add them up it can make a difference to our NEAT and the amount of calories that we burn each day.

 From what we know, the difference between standing and standing whilst fidgeting is a 60 calorie difference.
 This means that for 6 hours a day that extra 60 calories that may not seem like much, but it can make a big difference as it works out at 480 calories burnt in just an 8 hour working day.
 This is nearly the amount of calories that a Big Mac has (a Big Mac has 508 calories in, in the U.K), so as we can see NEAT really can make a difference when it comes to weight loss and it has a huge impact on our energy expenditure.